“If you turn away your foot from the Sabbath,

 Today’s dinner and tomorrow’s lunch is cooking in the slow cooker.
 The small-sized muffins (cupcakes) and the “Hefezopf” (Challah / Braided yeast bread) just came out of the oven, and a peeled and diced pineapple is ready to go into the freezer to be used for frozen yogurt later on.

-I will tell you more about the food and recipes in another day’s post.
-Today I want to remind us of the importance of preparing for the upcoming Sabbath (LORD’s Day).
+Preparing for the upcoming Sabbath is important.
+Now I’m not talking about cleaning the house, baking, and cooking.
 You see, we cannot keep our minds occupied with all sorts of earthly things and then miraculously transform into the spiritual Christian just by walking into the church.
 It will take a little bit more effort than that.

 It’s about having the right mindset: spending (more) quality time with the LORD.
 So pick up the things that are out of place and tidy up.
 Sort them away and then sweep through the house.